From the Editor…

-Section 1 is an overview of the PRP Survival Guide.
 These are the questions and topics asked by newly diagnosed PRP patients and their caregivers early in the PRP journey.
 This information may also be useful when explaining PRP to family and friends, co-workers and employers, teachers and school administrators, and so many more.

 The PRP journey should not be undertaken alone.
 We travel as a group.
 A common goal and shared experiences.
 We are in this together.

 MUST READ The NORD PRP Report (circa 2017)

 MUST READ The GARD PRP Report (circa 2017)